tokenized/docs/protocol-contract-amendment.md

             <td class="c10">ChangeIssuerAddress</td>
             <td class="c10">1</td>
             <td class="c10">1</td>
             <td class="c10"><abbr title="1 - Yes, 0 - No.  Used to change the issuer address.
 The new issuer address must be in the input[1] position.">1 - Yes, 0 - No.  Used to change the issuer address.
-The new issuer a ...
-Hover for more</abbr></td>
+The new issuer address must be in th ...</abbr></td>
             <td class="c10">bool</td>
             <td class="c10"></td>
         </tr>